 CTeen Bucks County opens 1st safe space for Jewish teens in Pennsylvania

-The center opened Sunday night in Southhampton and is the first of its kind in the region.
+The center opened Sunday night in Southampton and is the first of its kind in the region.

 "The CTeen lounge is a place for teens to come together, gather together, build a network of the camaraderie of like-minded teens to explore their heritage, their culture, especially at a time like today," CTeen Program Director Rabbi Chaim Shemtov said.